Upgraded German Chocolate Cake

 - egg yolks

-The butter, brown sugar, egg yolks, and evaporated milk are cooked together on the stove until thickened.
-At this thickness, the egg yolks are heated enough to safely consume, but you can always use a thermometer to be certain.
-To avoid scrambling the eggs, make sure you constantly whisk.
+Here's how you prepare the coconut pecan filling: the butter, brown sugar, egg yolks, and evaporated milk are cooked together on the stove until thickened.
+The egg yolks are heated enough to safely consume, but you can always use a thermometer to be certain.
+To avoid scrambling the eggs, make sure you cook on medium heat and constantly whisk the mixture.

 3. CHOCOLATE BUTTERCREAM